flaviotordini/updater/README.md

 - [updater::AppcastParser](https://github.com/flaviotordini/updater/blob/master/src/impl/appcastparser.h).
 This the appcast format also used by Sparkle.
 It's a RSS feed with Sparkle extensions.
 - [updater::SimpleXmlParser](https://github.com/flaviotordini/updater/blob/master/src/impl/simplexmlparser.h).
 This is a very simple XML format

-Set the desired Parser implementation using `updater::DefaultUpdater::setParser`
+Set the desired Parser implementation using `updater::DefaultUpdater::setParser`.
+The default is [updater::AppcastParser].

 ### Installer